Universality of Approximate Message Passing algorithms and tensor networks: Introduction

 \section{Introduction}

 Approximate Message Passing (AMP) algorithms are a general family of iterative algorithms, driven by a random matrix $\W$, whose iterates admit a simple distributional characterization in the asymptotic limit of increasing dimensions.
 Their origins may be traced separately in the engineering, statistics, and probability literatures \cite{kabashima2003cdma,donoho2009message,bolthausen2014iterative}, where these algorithms have since provided an important tool for studying mean-field phenomena in many probabilistic models.
-Without seeking to be exhaustive, we mention here their applications to proving asymptotic free energies and TAP equations in spin glass and perceptron models \cite{bolthausen2018morita,ding2019capacity,fan2021replica,bolthausen2021gardner,fan2022tap}, to deriving recovery thresholds and characterizing asymptotics for statistical models in high dimensions \cite{donoho2009message,rangan2011generalized,rangan2012iterative,donoho2013information,donoho2016high,dia2016mutual,bu2019algorithmic,sur2019likelihood, montanari2021estimation,mondelli2021pca,zhong2021approximate,li2021minimum}, and to analyzing mean-field dynamics of other first-order optimization algorithms including discrete-time and continuous-time gradient descent \cite{celentano2020estimation,celentano2021high}.
+Without seeking to be exhaustive, we mention here their applications to analyses of spin glass and perceptron models \cite{bolthausen2018morita,ding2019capacity,fan2021replica,bolthausen2021gardner,fan2022tap}, recovery thresholds and asymptotic phenomena in high-dimensional statistical models \cite{donoho2009message,rangan2011generalized,rangan2012iterative, donoho2013information,donoho2016high,dia2016mutual,bu2019algorithmic,sur2019likelihood, montanari2021estimation,mondelli2021pca,zhong2021approximate,li2021minimum}, and mean-field dynamics of other first-order optimization algorithms including discrete-time and continuous-time gradient descent \cite{celentano2020estimation,celentano2021high}.
 We refer readers to \cite{feng2022unifying} for a recent review.